 § 1: The size of contributions shall lie between 1000 and 7000 words.

 § 2: Debaters shall remain courteous and abstain from any kind of abuse.

 § 3: Responses shall be sent no sooner than three days after the last intervention has been published.

 The aim is to foster elaborated critical reasoning by encouraging slower, moderate and methodical thinking.
-While receivers have to legal right to react to any on-line content in a quick, spontaneous and extreme manner, no sender has a moral obligation to publish such reactions on his or her website.
+While receivers have the legal right to react to any on-line content in a quick, spontaneous and extreme manner, no sender has a moral obligation to publish such reactions on her website.

 Although debate on this website is open to contributions from any receiver, the debate itself deserves to be respected.
 This website regards it as its duty to protect its debates from any kind of debasement.

 Proportional commitment: Participation requires proportional commitment.
 The commitment is proportional if all debaters commit a similar amount of time, energy, length and respect of others in their contributions.
-It is not proportional when e.g. a debater spends one month to compose a lengthy and courteous contribution, and another spends five minutes to write the summary words: “What you wrote is just a load of rubbish.”
-It would be wrong to accept this as proportional commitment.
+It is not proportional when e.g. a debater spends one month to compose a lengthy and courteous contribution, and another spends five minutes to write a few offensive summary words.

 Would you like to propose your own topic of debate?
 Please send your proposal and/or opening contribution to the above e-mail.